PandaSense/MteSense/README.md

 #Mtesense
 This is tiny testing automation framework with selenium and appium.

+#Release History

+  - Add MteMonkeyRunner module, you can use java code to write script like using python with MonkeyRunner(Android)

 #Requirements
 This project based on selenium and appium tools and developed by java program.
 If you want to config or use it, please check with the following information.